xielong5668/gitskills/readme.txt

-Creating a new branch is quick and simple. add merge.
+Creating a a new branch is quick and simple. add merge.